awsdocs/aws-amplify-console-user-guide/doc_source/access-logs.md

 # Monitoring<a name="access-logs"></a>

-AWS Amplify emits metrics through Amazon CloudWatch and provides access logs with detailed information about each request made to your app\.
+AWS Amplify emits metrics through Amazon CloudWatch and provides access logs with detailed information about requests made to your app\.
 Use the topics in this section to learn how to use these metrics and logs to monitor your app\.

 **Topics**
 + [Monitoring with CloudWatch](#monitoring-with-cloudwatch)